AlainParadis/wil/portfolio-development.md

 2. **Prepare Your Work**: Gather 3-5 of your best design projects from school assignments or personal work.
 3. **Craft Your Email**: Write a professional email to request a meeting.
 4. **Prepare for the Meeting**: If a designer agrees to meet, prepare questions about portfolio building, industry trends, and career advice.
+5. Take notes during the meeting.
-5. **Follow Up**: Send a thank-you email expressing your appreciation for their time and insights.
+6. **Follow Up**: Send a thank-you email expressing your appreciation for their time and insights.
-6. If or when you make the suggested improvement to your portfolio pieces, you could always share with them.
+7. If or when you make the suggested improvement to your portfolio pieces, you could always share with them.

 The file linked below is a starting point for your message to a pro you wish to meet.
 You should personalize it to make it sound more like you.